By Justin Pritchard, CFP®

 Social Security benefits: Speaking of Social Security, will it even be there when you retire?
 Benefits might disappear entirely, but the Administration could also just reduce your benefits or make up for anticipated shortfalls in other ways (by raising taxes or using a less-generous inflation index, among many other things).
 With the information we have today, I prefer to reduce benefits moderately, with the amount depending on how many years remain until retirement age.

 Inflation: You need an income that increases to keep up with rising prices.
 But how much is enough?
-In recent years, inflation has been in the low single digits.
+In recent years, inflation has been in the low single digits (excluding healthcare cost inflation, which you should probably treat differently).
 But inflation has been anywhere between negative and infinity.
 The highest rates that people alive today remember (for the U.S., at least) might be a 13.5 percent increase in the Consumer Price Index (CPI) in 1980.
 In your lifetime, it could be higher or lower than that.
 It would be nice to think we have things together enough to avoid runaway inflation, but anything is possible, especially over the decades before and during retirement.

 Investment returns: Depending on your timeframe, investment returns can make or break your retirement.
 Look up long-term returns for the investment mix that you currently use, and be sure to note periods of especially lousy performance.
 If you’re coming up with high numbers, remember that aggressive investors need to be willing to ride out losses of 20-40 percent (or more) and have the patience—and financial ability—to wait years for recovery.
-Less aggressive investors would be wise to assume lower returns.
+Conservative or moderate investors would be wise to assume lower returns.

 - For specific predictions on investment returns, look up “long-term capital market assumptions.”
 Investment firms typically publish their expectations, and those are educated guesses about what strategists expect in the next 5, 10, or more years.